jeffreyhaga/automate_my_shop/TASKS.md

 # Tasks

-- switch to postgres for DB
+- add like system
+- filter flows by recent or most liked
 - deploy to render
 - setup mailgun

-- add Upvote system
-- filter flows by recent or most liked
+later

 - add comments model
 - fill out how it works sections